mahavedalla/mahavedalla/docs/questions/akusala/kilesa/kama/what-are-the-drawbacks-of-sensuality.md

  The third mental drawback of sensual craving is the unsatisfactoriness of sensual pleasures.
 Despite their often irresistible seductive charm, sensual pleasures afford a trifling and ephemeral gratification that doesn't ultimately satisfy. *AN 10.46*

+ Note about Thomas Aquinas on sensual pleasures being cloying, whereas other pleasures are not.

 ## 2. Obstructive drawbacks